Looking for new ways to enjoy rice for dinner? These 5 delicious and easy rice recipes will add some flavor to your weeknight meals.

 Step 3: Prep your toppings.

-Chop up or assemble whatever toppings you want.
+Chop up or assemble whatever toppings you want to include.

 Step 4: Mix the toppings in.